MATH 6130 (Modern Algebra I)

 in advance.
 If you miss a midterm exam for any acceptable reason (e.g.

-exam score.
 If you miss the final exam and have not rescheduled it in

 advance, you will score zero on the final or receive an incomplete in the

 course, depending on the circumstances.
+You may not reschedule a final after

 - Religious Obligations

-- Campus policy regarding religious observances requires that faculty make every
+- Campus policy regarding religious observances requires that faculty make

 religious obligations, have conflicts with scheduled exams, assignments or

 required attendance.
-In this class,
+In this class, you should inform your professor of any

 - Student Classroom and Course-Related Behavior